armandliv/SnakeSoul/README.md

 ![sss](https://user-images.githubusercontent.com/94863778/143386380-19406d8d-dc00-4254-a8f2-b21fd89903a4.png)

-### Custom outros
+### Customized outros

-Based on the game mode and on the outcome of the game, SnakeSoul will provide a customized menu.
+Based on the game mode and on the outcome of the game, SnakeSoul will provide a customized final menu.

 ![ss14](https://user-images.githubusercontent.com/94863778/143387222-c569f0f6-bebd-4f93-aaf0-7015e9e7d498.png)